datacarpentry/datacarpentry.github.io/_posts/2018-09-04-atmos-ocean-launch.md

 and follows a strict "climate and forecasting" metadata convention.
 Along the way, we learn about the PyAOS stack
-(i.e. the ecosystem of libraries used in the atmosphere and ocean sciences), how to manage a software environment using conda, how to write modular/reusable code, how to write scripts that behave like other command line programs, version control,
+(i.e. the ecosystem of libraries used in the atmosphere and ocean sciences), how to manage and share a software environment using conda, how to write modular/reusable code, how to write scripts that behave like other command line programs, version control,